mobify/workshop--adaptivejs-site-1x/README.md

         return $('.category-listing');
     }
     ```
- Ensure that you put the `,` comma character after the title key.
+ Ensure that replace the entire code snippet with the one above, including the `,` comma character after the `title` block.

 7. Save and close the `category.js` view file in your editor.